Spotting carp jumping out of the water gets the adrenaline pumping for us carp anglers.

-Bottom line is there is no guaranteed answer and most is just speculation from us carp anglers.
+The bottom line is there is no guaranteed answer, and most are just speculation from us carp anglers.
 But who knows following some of these could see you into some nice fish.

-There is four ways that carp will jump which are thought to show slightly different signs;
+There are four ways that carp will jump which are thought to show slightly different signs;

 The commonly thought reason for carp doing this is as a cleaning method.
 A large splash can be enough to rid them of tough parasites.

-If the carp are jumping over silty parts of the venue then this could indicate the carp are feeding and jumping to clear there gills of silt before going back down to feed some more.
+If the carp are jumping over silty parts of the venue, then this could indicate the carp are feeding and jumping to clear their gills of silt before going back down to feed some more.

-If this is the case I’d recommend getting a bait in this area ASAP as chances are there are more than one carp feeding.
+If this is the case, I’d recommend getting bait in this area ASAP as there is more than one carp feeding.

-If this is the case try casting past the area and reeling back as to not spook the carp out of the area.
+If this is the case, try casting past the area and reeling back so as to not spook the carp out of the area.

-If the carp are crashing from areas that are not thought to be silty then most likely they are just trying to rid themselves from parasites so casting a bait to them will most likely not give you anymore chance of catching them.
+If the carp are crashing from areas that are not thought to be silty then most likely they are just trying to rid themselves of parasites so casting bait to them will most likely not give you any more chance of catching them.

 Head and shouldering

-This is where, also unsurprisingly, where the carp leave the water until there head and shoulders are visible on the surface with slightly less of a splash.
+This is where, also unsurprisingly, where the carp leave the water until their head and shoulders are visible on the surface with slightly less of a splash.

-This is commonly thought to indicate feeding carp once again as they rid there gills of any silt and mud build-ups.
+This is commonly thought to indicate feeding carp once again as they rid their gills of any silt and mud build-ups.

-If you see this I’d definitely be casting a bait to this area as once again there will be more than one carp in the area.
+If you see this, I’d be casting bait to this area as once again there will be more than one carp.

 is where the carp “roll” on the surface causing even less of a splash.
 You are more likely to see this on large bodies of water as the carp group up and move to new parts of the water.

-If the carp are rolling and splashing in the shallows in large numbers then the chances are the carp are spawning.
-Unfortunately, if this is the case your chances of catching these fish is near enough 0.
+If the carp are rolling and splashing in the shallows in large numbers, then the chances are the carp are spawning.
+Unfortunately, if this is the case your chances of catching these fish are near enough 0.

 Make sure and cast beyond the feeding fish and then reel into the area to avoid spooking them are ruining all your increased chances.

-Carp are also know to be stick with habits so remember this area of the water for your next sessions to give yourself an extra edge over the fish.
+Carp are also known to stick with habits so remember this area of the water for your next sessions to give yourself an extra edge over the fish.